-Those who take part in combat sports aren’t averse to risk or to pain.
-Cuts, bruises, muscle strains, and even broken bones are the cost that many martial artists pay for participating in the sport that they love.
-Scars tell a story about the fights that they took part in.
-However, although the risks of injuries are high, there is something that can be much more dangerous to those who frequent your gym.
-After constant use, the equipment at your gym—boxing gloves, bench presses, and especially the mats that your athletes train on—are teeming with bacteria and other infectious germs.
+Those who take part in combat sports aren’t averse to risk or pain.
+Cuts, bruises, muscle strains, and even broken bones are the cost that many martial artists pay for participating in the sport that they love, and scars tell a story about the fights that they took part in.
+However, although the risks of injuries are high, there is something that can be much more dangerous to those who attend your gym.
+After constant use, the equipment at your gym—boxing gloves, bench presses, and especially the mats that your athletes train on—are teeming with bacteria and other germs.

 Bacteria and Skin Diseases Among Martial Artists

-According to the article “Infectious Disease in Contact Sports, ” the most common bacterial infections that martial artists suffer include conjunctivitis, head lice, and warts1.
-Some other more dangerous viruses include the herpes virus, hepatitis C, and, less common than others but also more dangerous, HIV.
-Recently, the novel coronavirus (Covid-19) has become a major threat to the health and safety of martial artists.
+According to the article “Infectious Disease in Contact Sports, ” the most common bacterial infections that martial artists suffer include conjunctivitis, head lice, and warts 1.
+Some other more dangerous viruses include the herpes virus, hepatitis C, and, less common than others but more dangerous, HIV.
+Recently, the novel Coronavirus (Covid-19) has become a major threat to the health and safety of martial artists.

 Staph infections pose a great threat to athletes, especially those who engage in skin to skin contact.
-Staph infections are caused by Staphylococcus aureus—bacteria that thrives on the ground, on martial arts mats, and on human skin2.
-Almost a third of the population has been colonised with the bacteria that cause staph infections, and they’re asymptomatic, with the bacteria finding a home on their skin.
-The reason so many people are unaffected by the bacteria that causes staph infections is because it is usually harmless unless it gets under the skin, through cuts, scraps, or lacerations.
+Staph infections are caused by Staphylococcus aureus, which is bacteria that thrives on the ground, on martial arts mats, and on human skin2.
+Almost a third of the population has been colonised with the bacteria that causes staph infections but are asymptomatic.
+The reason so many people are unaffected by the bacteria that causes staph infections is because it is usually harmless unless it gets under the skin, through cuts, scrapes, or lacerations.

 Martial artists experience the perfect storm of factors that lead to staph infections.
-Here’s an example.
-The scar tissue next to your eye is opened while you’re sparring by a single strike.
+Here’s an example: your training partner hits you with a perfectly timed strike, which opens the scar tissue next to your eye.
 After cleaning the cut, you practise arm locks with your sparring partner, and your head touches an infected portion of your sparring partner’s body.
 Bacteria has now found a way into your body through the cut next to your eye.

-Elite martial artists suffer from the effects of staph infections all time.
+Elite martial artists suffer from the effects of staph infections all the time.
 In 2007, Cole Escovedo, a featherweight who fought at UFC 130, battled a spinal staph infection that temporarily paralyzed him from the waist down and nearly ended his career4.
 But professional martial artists aren’t the only ones at risk of staph infections.
-In 2016, there were 103 000 adults participating in martial arts programmes in England5, and a comparable number of young athletes training.
+In 2016, there were 103 000 adults taking part in martial arts programmes in England5, and a comparable number of young athletes training.
+Each one of these athletes may be at risk of staph infections because of their training.
 Proper cleaning and sanitising procedures can limit the spread of bacterial infections and viruses.

 Cleaning and Covid-19